fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 my tests into fixtures as I can.

-In this chapter, you looked at pytest fixtures you write yourself, as well as a
+In this lab, you looked at pytest fixtures you write yourself, as well as a

 couple of builtin fixtures, tmpdir and tmpdir_factory.
 You’ll take a closer look at

-the builtin fixtures in the next chapter.
+the builtin fixtures in the next lab.

-Chapter 3. pytest Fixtures • 72
+Lab 3. pytest Fixtures • 72

 CHAPTER 4

 Builtin Fixtures

-In the previous chapter, you looked at what fixtures are, how to write them, and
+In the previous lab, you looked at what fixtures are, how to write them, and

 how to use them for test data as well as setup and teardown code.
 You also

 used conftest.py for sharing fixtures between tests in multiple test files.
 By the

-end of Chapter 3, pytest Fixtures, on page 51, the Tasks project had these fix-
+end of Lab 3, pytest Fixtures, on page 51, the Tasks project had these fix-

 tures: tasks_db_session, tasks_just_a_few, tasks_mult_per_owner, tasks_db, db_with_3_tasks, and